 following my transplant.
 I don’t think I missed a shower day then, but a sore throat and cold symptoms have me down for the count.
 I think I’ve turned into a wimp.
 So, the old saying, “Just don’t suck Marre,” is in my head, and

 I’m going to pull my soon to be clean big girl pants up and finish my schoolwork!
 I HAVE seen worse days, and I HAVE gotten through them.

 I did take that long needed shower yesterday and put fresh pajamas on.
 I wish I could say I feel better.

-In fact, I think my throat hurts worse today than it has the past several.
+I think my throat hurts worse today than it has the past several.
 I cannot tell you how bad it hurts.
 I am absolutely miserable.
 I am still not running a fever.
-I am on two antibiotics and nasal spray and it's not touching the pain.
+I am on two antibiotics and nasal spray, and it's not touching the pain.
 I gargle

 with salt water a couple of times a day and am using Chloraseptic spray too.
 Nothing helps!
 I once again canceled my plans today.
-Tomorrow is my birthday and it's not looking good that I'm going to be feeling well.
+Tomorrow is my birthday, and it's not looking good that I'm going to be feeling well.

 Happy birthday to me!
 I am alive and thankful.
 My throat still badly hurts, but I am dressed today!
 Yesterday I called both my oncologist

 office and my local ANP office.
 Both providers were out, and both medical assistants told me to get a strep test.
 I asked them both if being on antibiotics would make my strep test negative.
 Both said they didn't know but didn't think so.
 Both insisted

 I go to urgent care.
 I did.
 Guess what?
 The doctor said, "You can't have strep because you are on antibiotics."
 What a waste of time, energy, and money!